spacemeat/pyke/README.md

 'gnuclang_smallest_flags': ['-DNDEBUG'],
 ```

-When selecting the build kind with `-o kind=smallest`, these overrides should be selected for the build.
+When selecting the build kind with `-o kind=smallest`, these overrides will be selected for the build.

 ### Setting colors